 The Protected FA Action field is defined in 9.6.x.1 (Protected Enhanced Data Privacy Action field).

+The Dialog Token field is defined in 9.4.1.12 (Dialog Token field).

 A non-AP MLD sends an FAPU Request frame to an AP MLD to request a new FA epoch for the non-AP MLD.

 9.6.x.3 FAPU Response frame format